stefanoszag/docs-agent/README.md

 # docs-agent

 A local RAG-based knowledge agent that answers questions about your project documentation.
-Drop markdown files into `docs/`, run the ingest script once, then ask questions via the CLI.
+Drop markdown files into `docs/`, run the ingest script once, then ask questions via a chat UI or CLI.

-Built on LangChain + LangGraph, pgvector, and Ollama — everything runs locally.
+Built on LangChain + LangGraph, pgvector, FastAPI, and Ollama — everything runs locally.

-## How it works
+## What it does

 ### Ingest (`ingest.py`)

 A one-time setup script that populates the vector database from your markdown files:

 1. **Load** — reads all `.md` files recursively from `docs/`
-2. **Split** — breaks each document into 1000-character chunks with 200-character overlap so context isn't lost at boundaries
+2. **Split** — breaks each document into 1000-character chunks with 200-character overlap
-3. **Embed** — sends each chunk to Ollama (`nomic-embed-text`) to produce a vector representation
+3. **Embed** — sends each chunk to Ollama (`nomic-embed-text`) to produce a vector
-4. **Store** — writes the chunks and their vectors into Postgres via pgvector
+4. **Store** — writes chunks and vectors into Postgres via pgvector

-Re-run ingest any time you add or update documents.
+Re-run any time you add or update documents.
 It clears and repopulates the collection each run.

 ### Agent (`agent.py`)

-A LangGraph state machine with four nodes and conditional routing:
+A LangGraph state machine that handles each question through a pipeline of nodes:

 ```
 User question